 President and Instructor

 Jim lives with his wife and two children in Manhattan and is a graduate of St. Francis Prep, class of ’83 and Queens College, class of ’87.
-In addition to his professional experience on Wall Street, Jim is a Certified Financial Education Instructor, a member of the Chartered Alternative Investment Analyst Association, the Association of Certified Fraud Examiners, the Catholic Finance Association and the National Arts Club.
+In addition to his professional experience on Wall Street, Jim is a Certified Financial Education Instructor, a member of the Chartered Alternative Investment Analyst Association, the Catholic Finance Association and the National Arts Club.
 As a participant in the JumpStart NYC entrepreneurship initiative, created by the NYC Economic Development Corporation, he received in-class instruction as well as external consulting experience.
 Jim closely follows global financial markets as well as new trends in the industry and is always eager to continue to learn; believing curiosity is the best teacher.
 He is an avid enthusiast of the arts who loves to read and enjoys many genres of music.
 Jim prefers short stories to novels, underground music to Grammy winners and independent film to studio blockbusters.